Map Your Relationships

 Relationship mapping is an ideal tool to identify and assess your relationships –– both professionally and personally.
 It helps map relationships by type and strength: unbreakable, strong, weak, and broken.

 My first experience with this tool was when I attended a three-month Change Leadership Program at Stanford’s d.school five years ago.
-Since then, I adopted as a critical tool for team development and personal growth workshops.
+It was originally designed by SY Partners SF.
+I’ve adopted it as a critical tool for team development and personal growth workshops.

 - Print a copy of the Map Your Relationships canvas (see image above).